-The need to limit or end animal suffering has become a major topic of public debate.
+The need to end animal suffering has become a major topic of public debate.
 Scientific experiments, bullfighting and foie gras have all come under insistent criticism.
 Videos denouncing the conditions in which animals are made to live and die are widely circulated.
 Veganism, which still had an extremely limited following a few years ago, is gaining in popularity.
 So what is the law contributing to this environment?
 We asked Regis Bismuth, professor at the Sciences Po Law School and co-editor of Sensibilité animale.
 Perspectives juridiques (CNRS Editions)* for an overview of advances in animal rights.

 In 2015, the French Civil Code was amended to recognise animals as a “living beings endowed with sensitivity” and no longer as a “movable property”.
 Is this an important step forward for animal rights?